incentro-cloud/terraform-google-network/examples/peerings/README.md

 # Peerings

-This example illustrates how to create a three VPC networks, subnets, and peerings.
+This example illustrates how to create two VPC networks, subnets, and a peering.

 It will do the following:

-- Create three VPC networks.
-- Create a single subnets for the VPC networks.
+- Create two VPC networks and subnets.
-- Create the peerings to peer the first VPC network with the second and third VPC networks.
+- Create one part of the peering to peer the first VPC network with the second VPC network.